Current Affairs

 As the Sree Padmanabhaswamy temple gets new guardians, the Travancore royal family faces a credibility crisis.
 Jeemon Jacob reports on the treasure hunt

 Treasure hunts don’t always end well.
-Ever since the global spotlight fell on the temple in and the treasures buried inside — reportedly worth Rs 1.2 lakh crore — bad news keep tumbling out of the secret vaults.
+Ever since the global spotlight fell on the Sree Padmanabhaswamy temple in Thiruvananthapuram and the treasures buried inside — reportedly worth Rs 1.2 lakh crore — bad news keep tumbling out of the secret vaults.

-Murmurs against the Travancore royal family, guardians of the temple, have reached a crescendo after the ’s amicus curiae submitted a report, which apparently confirms the allegations that the royals smuggled out temple gold.
+Murmurs against the Travancore royal family, guardians of the temple, have reached a crescendo after the Supreme Court’s amicus curiae Gopal Subramaniam submitted a report, which apparently confirms the allegations that the royals smuggled out temple gold.

-As a result, the has yanked the royal family’s control over the temple and appointed former Comptroller and Auditor General to audit each and every treasure buried inside the vaults.
-On 26 April, as per the apex court’s directions, the senior-most Hindu judge in — Additional District Judge KP Indira — took charge as the chairperson of a five-member panel, which will oversee the affairs.
+As a result, the Supreme Court has yanked the royal family’s control over the temple and appointed former Comptroller and Auditor General Vinod Rai to audit each and every treasure buried inside the vaults.
+On 26 April, as per the apex court’s directions, the senior-most Hindu judge in Thiruvananthapuram — Additional District Judge KP Indira — took charge as the chairperson of a five-member panel, which will oversee the affairs.

 Earlier, it was believed that the treasures were kept in six vaults.
 After the amicus curiae’s report, it came to light that there are two more vaults.
 During the seven-year litigation, no one had mentioned about vaults G and H. Even old-timers living nearby were not aware of them.